LeBron James To Leave Cleveland For The Los Angeles Lakers

 Updated at 10:34 p.m.
 ET

-Lebron James is leaving the Cleveland Cavaliers for a 4-year, $154 million deal with the Los Angeles Lakers.
+LeBron James is leaving the Cleveland Cavaliers for a 4-year, $154 million deal with the Los Angeles Lakers.

-His agency Klutch Sports Group announced move in a release on Sunday.
+His agency Klutch Sports Group announced the move in a release on Sunday, less than 24 hours after the NBA's free agency market opened.

 For the second time in his 15-year career, James will part with his home state team.
 In 2010, the free agent bolted to the Miami Heat to win two titles over four years, before returning to Cleveland.

-The move puts NBA's biggest star of the moment into the Western Conference, where he'll aim to set the Lakers up as title contenders, likely restoring the team's famed rivalry with the Golden State Warriors.
+The move puts NBA's biggest star of the moment into the Western Conference, where he'll aim to set the Lakers up as title contenders, likely restoring a famed rivalry with the Golden State Warriors.

 Lakers great Kobe Bryant showed support for James' decision in a tweet, saying "Welcome to the family."